Find Affordable College Courses

 Northampton, MA

-Smith College came in at #10 in this year’s edition of the Best Classical Languages & Literature Bachelor’s Degree Schools in the New England Region ranking.
-Located in the suburb of Northampton, Smith is a private not-for-profit college with a small student population.
+Smith College landed the #10 spot in the 2023 rankings for the best bachelor’s degree classical languages and literature programs.
+Located in the suburb of Northampton, Smith is a private not-for-profit school with a small student population.

 Read full report on Classical Languages & Literature at Smith College